IceSkyDev/AppDoc/docs/tools/en/ToolsSet_Media.md

 * Grid settings
   * Specify the number of row and column
   * Specify the grid size
+* Open the image
+  * Open the image and resize to fit the number of grids
+  * Open the image and adjust the number of grids
 * Draw settings
   * Specify the fill color
   * Specify the input text